Higashi-Agano Station

 Higashi-Agano Station (東吾野駅, Higashi-Agano-eki) is a passenger railway station located in the city of Hannō, Saitama, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Higashi-Agano Station is served by the Seibu Ikebukuro Line and is 53.8 kilometers from the official starting point of the line at Ikebukuro.

 Station layout

 The station consists of one island platform serving two tracks, connected to the station building by a level crossing.

+Platforms

 History

 The station opened on 10 September 1929 as Koshū Station (虎秀駅).
 It was renamed to its present name on 1 March 1933.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Higashi-Agano Station becoming "SI30".

 Passenger statistics

 In fiscal 2019, the station was the 88th busiest on the Seibu network with an average of 456 passengers daily.

 The passenger figures for previous years are as shown below.